-Please Note: the above comparisons are based on the dimensions of a bounding rectangle that would fit the front face of a speaker, or in the case of volume, the comparisons are based on a bounding cube that would fit the entire speaker.
+Note: the above comparisons are based on the dimensions of a bounding rectangle that would fit the front face of a speaker, or in the case of volume, measurements are based on a box that would fit the entire speaker.
 The measurements will not factor in individual differences such as curves or other variations in the speaker shape.
 Do not use these measurements as an estimate of the internal speaker volume.

 SpeakerSize.com is a website that lets you compare the relative size of bookshelf, tower, and center channel audiophile and home theater speakers.
 We are continuously adding new speakers based on user feedback.
-For your convenience, we have also put together a list of links to speaker review sites and more information for each model.
-If you have any speakers you want to see added on SpeakerSize.com, please contact us.
+We have also compiled a list of review sites for each speaker.
+If you have any speakers or subwoofers you want to see added on our site, please let me know.